 - It is essential to CHILL the cakes and the cherry filling before building the cake.
 Place them in the fridge if necessary.

-- I had enough of one can of 6 ounce of whipped cream, but I was pretty conservative on how much I added on each layers.
+- I had enough of one can of 6 ounces of whipped cream, but I was pretty conservative on how much I added on each layer.
 You want to make sure you have some extra to decorate at the end.
 If you want a thicker whipped cream layer, then make sure to buy 2 cans or make more.

 - My strategy to prevent the filling from squeezing out implicates making a "wall" with the whipped cream around the cakes first and then add the cherry filling towards the center.
 Also, removing the dome shape helped the filling stay in place instead of sliding on the sides.